theoallen/RMMZ/README.md

 Terms of Use
 =====
 * All my plugins are free to use for commercial and non-commercial project.
-* All my plugins are free to repost / edit / repost of edit as long as you do not claim if it's yours.
+* All my plugins are free to repost / edit / repost of edit as long as it is remain free and does not claim if it's yours.
 * All my plugins are allowed to be used in a commission work.
 * Credit goes by my name, TheoAllen.
 * I'm not responsible to any old version of the plugin lying around in the internet due to being reposted.